 I’m going to let you into a little secret.
 Two things that I love?
 Beer and crisps.
 And even, sometimes, when the occasion demands it, both at the same time.
 Not literally, that would be terrible.
 But in consecutive order, repeated.
-Sip a beer, eat a crisp, sip a beer, eat a crisp, and so on, until it’s time to go to the bar/kitchen again.
+Sip a beer - possibly one from our best beer subscription boxes selection - eat a crisp, sip a beer, eat a crisp, and so on, until it’s time to go to the bar/kitchen again.

 Sometimes, in a pub setting, you have to take whatever’s on offer: usually straightforward ‘normal’ crisps in ready salted, cheese and onion or salt and vinegar - the classics on which Great Britain was built.
 A recognised brand, an artisanal upstart, or maybe an exotic foreigner like Tayto.
 You never get hula hoops or anything funky.
 Never.
 Not on.